Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states tool's purpose: 'Verify that the PPSSPP WebSocket debugger is reachable and responding.'
-It distinguishes from sibling tools that perform other actions like breakpoints, registers, etc.
+The description clearly states the tool's purpose: 'Verify that the PPSSPP WebSocket debugger is reachable and responding.'
+This is a specific verb and resource, and it distinguishes the tool from sibling tools like ppsspp_get_info or ppsspp_breakpoint_add, which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.